Shuminren/RiskDB-Agent/README.md

-**RiskDB-Agent**
+**RiskDB-LLM**

-Welcome to RiskDB-Agent!
+Welcome to RiskDB-LLM!
 This is a tool designed for building domain-specific biomedical databases, particularly tailored for processing literature data.
 With this tool, you can easily create and update your own biomedical database, making it especially suitable for handling large-scale literature data.

 **Usage Steps**